theseanchristopher/project7-observability-platform/docs/alerts.md

 # Alerts

-Project 7 installs Alertmanager and supports Prometheus alerting rules, but keeps alerting intentionally minimal so the focus remains on metrics and dashboards.
+Project 7 installs Alertmanager and supports Prometheus alerting rules, but keeps alerting intentionally minimal.

-You can extend this project by adding `PrometheusRule` resources under `monitoring/alerts/`.
+The primary goal is to demonstrate the platform wiring; alert routing (Slack/email) is a natural extension.

 ## 1. PrometheusRule Basics

-A `PrometheusRule` resource groups one or more alerting or recording rules.
+A `PrometheusRule` groups alerting (and optionally recording) rules evaluated by Prometheus.

-Skeleton:
+Example skeleton:

 ```yaml
 apiVersion: monitoring.coreos.com/v1